lbryio/lbry.com/content/news/81-acryptypical.md

 To make a few points extraordinarily clear:

-- We never have, and never will, engage in market manipulation.
-Neither through direct purchases or orders, nor through the generation of news that is intended to affect the price rather than communicate substance.
+- We never have, and never will engage in market manipulation.
+Neither through direct purchases or orders nor through the generation of news that is intended to affect the price rather than communicate substance.
 - We have not participated in the market for LBC directly (i.e. buying or selling LBC).
 - We will not participate in the market for LBC directly for at least one year, and most likely much longer than this.
 - We will not speculate about the price of LBC.
 If you ask us, we'll probably link you here.